Investigating how sound, especially the human voice affects how we relate to others and changes how they feel.

 She says, “Reflecting back to your own memories and experiences in life that have a personal resonance can help 'set the mood' of how your tone of voice will come across.
 I once did a TV commercial for a big fashion brand where I had to switch through eight different emotions very quickly.
 I connected each emotion to a memory that I could easily relate to, and it really helped me switch between the emotional sounds of what I was playing out in the script.”

 So if tapping into emotion in voice acting is so personal, can it be taught or learned?
 Tanya believes this can be a controversial topic.

-On this theme, Gary Terzza recalls a student who had developed a sing-song melody to his voice, delivering his lines in a cheerful manner even if the subject was doom and gloom.
-“It was his default voice and he found it very difficult to introduce gravitas and authority.
-He had to basically ‘unlearn’ his way of speaking to then reconnect with the spectrum of human emotions.”
+On this theme, Gary Terzza recalls a student who had developed a sing-song melody to his voice, cheerfully delivering his lines even if the subject was doom and gloom.
+“It was his default voice, and he found it very difficult to introduce gravitas and authority.
+He had to basically 'unlearn' his way of speaking to then reconnect with the spectrum of human emotions.”